ameer1234567890/MeetKettle/PROGRESS.md

 14/04/2024, Recurring meetings
-15/04/2024, More work on recurring meetings 16/04/2024, Fixed: Crashes due to incorrect method of combining objects, display only the next 24 hours in kiosk meeting list 17/04/2024, Sort meetings by time in kiosk meeting list and home page
+15/04/2024, More work on recurring meetings 16/04/2024, Fixed: Crashes due to incorrect method of combining objects, display only the next 24 hours in kiosk meeting list 17/04/2024, Sort meetings by time in kiosk meeting list and home page, updated offline page, about page and README